bhavik9988/SteelEye-Assignment/README.md

 ```
 **2. What problems / warnings are there with code?**

 - Defining a default prop as null is not recommended.
-Either use Undefined or an array of values.

 ```ruby
 WrappedListComponent.defaultProps = {